ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 # Apply threshold to help remove false positives
 heat = apply_threshold(heat,1)
 ```
-Since I am calling the function `find_cars` three times, at difference scale, I supposed that I can remove the detection with a small value on the heatmap.
+Since I am calling the function `find_cars` three times, at difference scale, I decided to remove the detections with a small value in the heatmap.

 Now let's test the pipeline with some images.
 You can find the original ones in the folder `test_images`: